 Currently enrolled with the BHS and doing all BHSQ Qualifications up to BHSI to be an established coach across all three Olympic disciplines.

 Based in Fairford, Gloucestershire.

-The British Thoroughbred Agency is the British division and head office for all OTTB rehoming within Great Britain that fall under our trusted trainers and supporters listings.
-Our Irish Thoroughbred Agency is the Ireland division of our company which is our main retraining, rehoming and racing yard based in Donaghcloney, Craigavon, Northern Ireland and owned by Suzy Barkley Racing.
-Both thoroughbred agencies are fully insured and registered business's owned by Monique Lyle and Alex Jackson.
+The British Thoroughbred Agency is based near Fairford in Gloucestershire and is the British division and head office for all OTTB rehoming within Great Britain that fall under our trusted trainers, studs and supporters listings.
+Our Irish Thoroughbred Agency is the Ireland division of our company which is one of our retraining and rehoming yards based in Donaghcloney, Craigavon, Northern Ireland and owned by Suzy Barkley Racing.
+Both thoroughbred agencies are fully insured and registered business's owned by Monique Lyle and Alexander Jackson.

-The British Thoroughbred Agency and the Irish Thoroughbred Agency get weekly notifications straight from the studs and trainers across the UK and Ireland of horses retiring from the racing circuit to include horses retiring from our racing yard in Donaghcloney.
+The British Thoroughbred Agency and the Irish Thoroughbred Agency get weekly notifications straight from the studs and trainers across the UK and Ireland of horses retiring from the racing circuit.

 Thoroughbreds are retired for many reasons and mainly because they are to slow for racing.